 My family chipped-in and bought me the 30L Brewzilla (3.1.1) for Christmas in 2019.
-I immediately joined forums, watching videos and read anything that would help me get this thing up and running.
+I immediately joined forums, watched videos and read anything that would help me get this thing up and running.
 I now have a Fool-proof method for pumping-out amazing brews.
 If you’re just getting started with a Brewzilla, researching, or looking for tips for another all-in-one system I think this article will help.
 At the time of writing this, I have over 60 brews on the machine, and it’s been nothing but easy going.
 Typically this method takes around 5 hours.

 The reason I’m sharing this is simple: I would have a found a step-by-step method useful when I started.
 And YouTube videos were almost entirely done by brewers who had previously learned on traditional 3-vessel systems who couldn’t help but transfer some of the idiosyncratic techniques into the new all-in-one systems.
 The perfect example is sparging: traditionally, sparging is essential and so important that it borders on an art-form.
 However, in an all-in-one or “brew in a bag” gravity does much more than you’d think.
 So nailing your targets can be done with little to no sparging as you’ll see below.
 So I hope my method gives you an objective method for straight-up, fool-proof brewing done right.
 And you can believe me: I’m usually brewing while managing two toddlers running around, so this method intentionally takes some thinking out of the process.